-Sponges (Porifera) are a group of simple aquatic invertebrates that include glass sponges, demisponges, and calcareous sponges.
+Sponges (Porifera) are a group of animals that includes about 10,000 living species.
+Members of this group include glass sponges, demisponges, and calcareous sponges.
 Adult sponges are sessile animals that live attached to hard rocky surfaces, shells, or submerged objects.
 The larvae are cilliated, free-swimming creatures.
 Most sponges inhabit marine environments but a few species live in freshwater habitats.
 Sponges are primitive multicelluar animals that have no digestive system, no circulatory system, and no nervous system.
 They do not have organs and their cells are not organized into well-defined tissues.

 There are three subgroups of sponges.
 The glass sponges (Class Hexactinellida) have a skeleton that consists of fragile, glass-like spicules that are made of silica.
 The demosponges (Class Demospongiae) are often vibrantly colored and can grow to be the largest of all sponges.
 The demosponges account for more than 90 percent of all living sponge species.
 The calcarious sponges (Class Calcarea) are the only group of sponges to have spicules that are made of calcium carbonate.
 Calcarious sponges are often smaller than other sponges.